 The Long War, Part 14 / Spring-summer, 1596

 According to the plans, the main Ottoman army was supposed to go towards Vienna while a smaller army of the Crimean Tatars was sent against Transylvania.
-They set out only on 20 June from Istanbul and they have arrived at Belgrade in the middle of August.
+They set out only on 20 June from Istanbul and they arrived in Belgrade in the middle of August.
 They took a two-week-long rest there and were discussing the targets of the campaign.
-It was when they received the news about the Christians’ attack of Hatvan Castle which changed their previous plans.
+It was when they received the news about the Christians’ attack on Hatvan Castle, and it changed their previous plans.

 After the taking of Hatvan

-Indeed, the Ottomans have decided to lead the army against Eger Castle.
-As the Christians had taken many castles in Nógrád County near to Eger, the Turks wanted to change the balance of the power-structure by taking this important fort.
+Indeed, the Ottomans decided to lead the army against Eger Castle.
+As the Christians had taken many castles in Nógrád County near Eger, the Turks wanted to change the balance of the power structure by taking this important fort.
 It was not their primary reason to cut the communication lines between Hungary and Transylvania.
 In this case, they should have attacked Kassa (Kosice, Kaschau) in order to do so.
-They were not hoping in conquering the rich Mining Towns, either.
+They were not hoping to conquer the rich Mining Towns, either.
 They wanted to stabilize the area and make the lands around Buda safer at the same time.

 There was another Ottoman army, led by Pasha Achmed which moved against Petrinja but he was beaten near to Sziszek by the troops led by Lenkowitz, Herberstein, János Draskovich, and Bán (Duke) Erdődy Tamás.
 They have also taken the fort of Petrinja at the same time.